 The library media center has an online catalog which students and staff can access throughout the building.
 E-mail is available for students.

-The goal of Talented and Gifted (TAG) programming is to make certain K-12 students consistently have learning opportunities that are challenging, systematic and continuous based on learning profile, readiness and student interest.
+The goal for Advanced Learners is to make certain K-12 students consistently have learning opportunities that are challenging, systematic and continuous based on learning profile, readiness and student interest.

 Student learning experiences include a broad range of opportunities that pushes a student to their next level of challenge and allows them to develop their talents.
-TAG programming may occur in the classroom, or in other settings.
-TAG programming is determined by ongoing evaluation and assessment of individual student needs.
-Each school has TAG resource support for ongoing consultation.
+These opportunities may include differentiation within the classroom or additional supplemental enrichment learning.

 Teacher specialists provide regular instruction in visual arts, music and physical education.
-REACH (Reinforcement and Enrichment for All Children) instruction in art, music or technology provide activities that integrate with, extend and support classroom curricula.
+REACH (Reinforcement and Enrichment for All Children) instruction is technology based.

-Hawthorne offers Reading Recovery, Title I, special education services, English as a Second Language (ESL) programming and support services provided by the psychologist, nurse, social worker, and speech and language clinicians.
+Hawthorne offers a Reading Interventionist; a Math Interventionist, special education services, English as a Second Language (ESL) programming and support services provided by the psychologist, nurse, social worker, and speech and language clinicians.